 BIMCO and ICS prepare for new Seafarer Report

+The new Seafarer Workforce Report will be the essential tool in preparing ship operations for a post-COVID world

-With the future of crewing high on the agenda, BIMCO and ICS are preparing for the launch of the latest Seafarer Workforce Report (previously known as the Manpower Report), the industry standard resource for ship operators, agencies and governments seeking the market intelligence they need to develop crewing and training strategies fit for the future, International Chamber of Shipping (ICS) says in a press release.
+With the future of crewing high on the agenda, BIMCO and ICS are preparing for the launch of the latest Seafarer Workforce Report (previously known as the Manpower Report), the industry standard resource for ship operators, agencies and governments seeking the market intelligence they need to develop crewing and training strategies fit for the future.

 “The shipping industry is evolving rapidly,” says Guy Platten, Secretary General of the International Chamber of Shipping.
 “With the challenges and changes wrought by the COVID-19 pandemic, decarbonisation and rapid technological developments, ship operators now more than ever need a management tool that provides them with an understanding of both today’s and tomorrow’s crewing landscape.”